Floorp-Projects/Floorp/netwerk/docs/cache2/doc.rst

 -   \ ``"@mozilla.org/netwerk/cache-storage-service;1"``

--  Provides methods accessing "storage" objects – see `nsICacheStorage` below – giving further access to cache entries – see :ref:`nsICacheEntry` more below – per specific URL.
+-  Provides methods accessing "storage" objects – see `nsICacheStorage` below – giving further access to cache entries – see :ref:`nsICacheEntry <nsICacheEntry>` more below – per specific URL.

--  Currently we have 3 types of storages, all the access methods return an :ref:`nsICacheStorage` object:
+-  Currently we have 3 types of storages, all the access methods return an :ref:`nsICacheStorage <nsICacheStorage>` object:

    -  **memory-only** (``memoryCacheStorage``): stores data only in a memory cache, data in this storage are never put to disk